Browse by . . .

 Between farms, factories, and the movies, it grounds Surrealism in the everyday.
 Say all you like about Freud's dreams, but Americans prefer a recognizable world.
 The concreteness makes for some backward-looking realism but also hints of much later geometry, Pop Art, and appropriation.
 It also allows an alternative history to the Whitney's, pointing entirely to the future.
 Instead of realism, one could connect the dots to Abstract Expressionism.
 Imagine another exhibition entirely.

 It would have serious nightmares, like Arshile Gorky, and it would observe that Willem de Kooning had his first show at Charles Egan gallery the very year before Cornell.
 It would have a darker subway platform, as in early Mark Rothko, soon on his way to Rothko's floating color.
 It would have Jackson Pollock and the long struggle to put standing figures, amoebas, and Surrealism behind him.
-It would have Louise Bourgeois or Eva Hesse, who adapted Surrealism to Minimalism and beyond—and it could carry the fabled American weakness for mythmaking to Dana Schutz and others today.
+It would have Louise Bourgeois, Bourgeois in painting, and Bourgeois prints or Eva Hesse, who adapted Surrealism to Minimalism and beyond—and it could carry the fabled American weakness for mythmaking to Dana Schutz and others today.
 That, though, would be a different show—and it draw on a different permanent collection.
 For now, one can enjoy a more blatant revisionism.

 BACK to John's arts home page